EDU SERIES – Blogs: Part 1 of 4 – Creating Topics

-They’re all not too competitive, have a large enough search volume to each get me 5,000+ visitors a month (anything over 1,000 is a safe bet), and they’re topics I want to write about.
+They’re not too competitive and have a large enough search volume to each get me 5k visitors pc/m.
+And they’re topics I want to write about!

-Important note: the “keyword volume” is not an absolute, it’s only an indicator.
-For example, the keyword “water fasting results” has a monthly keyword volume of 2,400, but an article targeting “water fasting results” gets 15,000-30,000 visitors a month.
+The “keyword volume” is not an absolute, it’s only an indicator.
+For example, the keyword “water fasting results” has a monthly keyword volume of 2,400.
+However, an article targeting “water fasting results” gets 15,000-30,000 visitors a month.

 This is because 80% or more of searches are unique.
-They’re long highly-specific searches (e.g. “what happens to your body if you don’t eat and only drink water for 5 days”) that are rarely repeated, and Google just makes its best guess to match those to easier keywords.
+They’re long highly-specific searches (e.g. “what happens to your body if you don’t eat and only drink water for 5 days”) that are rarely repeated.
+Google just makes its best guess to match those to easier keywords.

 10,000 visitors per month is roughly 333 per day, so each article only needs to get 30-60 visits per day.
 Not a crazy high bar.

 In fact, you can plug in how many posts you want to write to see what traffic amount you need on the spreadsheet.
 Just set your monthly goal and how many posts you want to write:

 Just so you know though, it won’t be an even spread.
 A few articles will get substantially more traffic than others (the 80/20 rule at work), so when you’re picking topics, pick ones that could be massively popular (volume of 1,000/month or higher).